Michael Kalochristianakis

 Electrical and Computer Engineer

-for testing purposes, property of the Museum of Medicine
+digitization at the Museum of Medicine

 optimization of the travelling salesman problem using a genetic approach